"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 therefore ye are my witnesses, saith the Lord, that I am God.

-(emphasis and clarity added)
+(emphasis added)

 This "great and marvelous work," prophesying "out of the dust" so to speak, was